 We were made for more than just muddling through life.
 We were made to thrive!

 This is why we circle around five aspects of experiencing & pursuing God's peace:

 1. First, we accept a right relationship with God and together seek to honestly name the concerns, confusion and crises that so easily get in the way.
-Our Sunday services and Sunday school are the primary places where we pursue this central relationship in our lives.
+We seek to honestly name that because the messages we hear throughout the week, our weekly patterns restore us and re-story into God's overarching story of love and renewal of a broken world.
+Our Sunday services, small groups and children's Sunday school are the primary places where we pursue this central relationship in our lives.

 2. We pursue right relationships with each other.
 Following the words of Jesus, we seek to love our neighbours - including our immediate family & friends, our church family, our East Van neighbours near the chuch and our neighbours where each of us lives.
-Small groups, church-widepotlucks and Community Night are the primary ways we pursue whole, trusting relationships with each other.
+Small groups and church-wide potlucks are the primary ways we pursue whole, trusting relationships with each other.

-3. We seek to be in good relationship with the world we live in.
+4. We seek to be in good relationship with the world we live in.
 A fundamental call for humanity is to tend & keep God's creation.
 This is critical for us, particularly as we witness the devastating effects humans have had on creation, and how the majority world suffers under weight of the North American lifestyle.
-The Garden of Eatin' Community Garden, preparing sustainable foods for Community Night, serving good, fair-trade coffee,and participating in the Climate Witness Project, are the primary ways we live out this call.
+The Garden of Eatin' Community Garden, serving good, fair-trade coffee,and participating in the Climate Witness Project, are the primary ways we live out this call.